nathanpua/SC1015/README.md

 ---
 * are we able to predict the price of a car based on its attributes?
 * is a car worth buying? by comparing predicted and actual price
-* Whcih model should we use to predict the price of a car?
+* Which model should we use to predict the price of a car?

 ### MODELS USED
 ---